dnajarro/sudoku-solver/README.md

 Utilizes principles of backtracking search including:
   - Minimum-remaining values (MRV) and degree heuristic to determine which variable to be assigned next
   - Least constraining value to determine the order in which the values should be chosen
-  - Forward checking and AC-3 to detect inevitable failure early on
+  - Forward checking detect inevitable failure early on